-Coffee Is Under Attack
+Coffee Rust Is Going to Ruin Your Morning

 As farmers run out of cash to combat coffee-leaf rust—and climate change diminishes the likelihood of relocating plants to safer ground—scientists are trying to blunt the power of the disease.
 But their efforts to rebreed plants and retrain farmers are up against a long history of ruin: The first caution about the disease, and the first proof of its destructive force, dates back more than 150 years.

 On November 6, 1869, a short notice appeared in a British publication, The Gardeners’ Chronicle and Agricultural Gazette, describing a plant pathogen that no one had seen before.
-“We have recently received … a specimen of a minute fungus [fungus in small caps in original] which has caused some consternation amongst the coffee planters in Ceylon, in consequence of the rapid progress it seems to be making among the coffee plants [coffee plants in small caps in original],” the note read.
+“We have recently received … a specimen of a minute fungus which has caused some consternation amongst the coffee planters in Ceylon, in consequence of the rapid progress it seems to be making among the coffee plants,” the note read.

 Ceylon, now Sri Lanka, was a colonial possession, controlled by the United Kingdom since 1815.
 Dutch traders had imported coffee to Ceylon, and the British had made the plant the basis of a plantation system and trade empire.
 The colony produced more coffee than anywhere else in the world.
 Just ten years after the notice in The Gardeners’ Chronicle, all of it was gone.